-Alternative 2: Do not authorize staff solicit members from the list to form PDT for this plan.
+Alternative 2: Direct staff not to move forward with the PDT or outreach plan.
 In this case, the plan and study will be conducted without a robust community or stakeholder involvement which may impact the implementation of this plan.

 Alternative 3: The City Council may consider any other alternative not proposed by staff.